Creeper32767/python_exercises/minecraft_assets_restore/README.md

 ## PRINCIPLE

-It's completed by reading the index file and copying the objects according to the information.
+This is done by reading the index file and copying the objects based on the information.

 ## ISSUES

-Please give us your ideas through 'issues' part in GitHub.
+Please give us your ideas through the 'issues' part on GitHub.